Exploring an IFC model#

 Loading a model#

-The Properties panel has tabs to switch between different types of
+The Properties panel has tabs to switch between different types of properties.

 After loading, you will see the model appear in the Viewport panel.